danielstegink/HollowKnight.CharmPatch/README.md

 ## Special Thanks To
 timbobaggins for the idea behind Critical Blow

-Nengyi-Jonathan-Jiang and Evan Mitchell for testing and feedback
+Nengyi-Jonathan-Jiang, toffee05, ForkinIsaac and Evan Mitchell for testing and feedback

+The Pale Court community for their phenomenal work and for their permission to use MOP's code to write the Restored patch.

 ## Patch Notes
+1.6.0.0
+- Reorganized to reduce hardware strain
+- New patch: Mark of Purity Restored

 1.5.2.0
 - Modified so Charm Changer is an optional setting